 Schedule Day 2

-B) The rest of the day is either group editing in one location.
+The rest of the day is either group editing in same location, or we head out for some more photography.

 10:00 – 12:00